Cycle time

 Time from intake to first useful action, reviewer decision, escalation, or completed handoff.

-AI success should not be measured only by adoption or excitement.
-Verdify helps teams define operational metrics that show whether the workflow is faster, safer, more accurate, easier to supervise, and worth expanding.
+AI success should not be measured only by adoption, excitement, or AI model leaderboard performance.
+Verdify helps teams define private evals and outcome metrics that show whether the workflow is faster, more accurate, easier to supervise, and worth expanding.

 Verdify defines metrics that can support a concrete expand, hold, tune, or stop decision.